21 Types of Architectural Arches

 segmental arch

-A segmental arch is an arch with a curved arc having lower than 180 degrees.
+A segmental arch is an arch with a curved arc lower than 180 degrees.
 Intrados of this arch is lesser than a semicircle.
-In this arch, the center of the arc falls under the springing line of the arch.
-Springing line of an arch, also known as the spring of an arch, is the horizontal line drawn between the ends from where the arch starts.
-In this type of arch, a rise should be equal to a minimum of one eighth of the width of the arch in order to efficiently endure thrust.
-It is also a one-centered arch.
-It is considered to be one of the strongest and most durable arches as these arches have the ability to resist force.
-Ancient Romans are known to have first developed the segmental arches in bridge construction.
+In this arch, the centre of the arc falls under the springing line of the arch.
+The springing line of an arch, also known as the spring of an arch, is the horizontal line drawn between the ends from where the arch starts.
+In this type of arch, a rise should be equal to a minimum of one-eighth of the width of the arch to efficiently endure thrust.
+It is also a one-centred arch.
+It is considered to be one of the strongest and most durable arches as these arches can resist force.
+Ancient Romans are known to have first developed segmental arches in bridge construction.
 A segmental arch is also known as a scheme arch.

 Two-centered Arch